ISISNeutronMuon/SnowSignal/README.md

 The SnowSignal code is in two main parts:

 ### 1. udp_relay_transmit
-A [scapy AsyncSniffer](https://scapy.readthedocs.io/en/latest/usage.html#asynchronous-sniffing) is used to monitor for UDP broadcasts on the specified UDP port and local interface.
-A scapy filter is used to ignore broadcasts either originating from local interfaces' MAC addresses or from the local IP addresses.
+A raw socket is used to monitor for UDP broadcasts on the specified UDP port and local interface.
+A set of filter functions are used to filter out broadcasts either originating from local interfaces' MAC addresses or from the local IP addresses.
 This prevents us from reacting to our own UDP broadcasts.

-If a UDP broadcast packet passes the required filters either the whole scapy Packet or the UDP packet's payload is sent to the other SnowSignal instances in the mesh network.
+If a UDP broadcast packet passes the required filters then the whole packet is sent to the other SnowSignal instances in the mesh network.
 They will subsequently rebroadcast it.

 ### 2. udp_relay_receive
 A UDPTransmitRelay class listens for UDP unicast messages received on a specified port and broadcasts those messages on a specified local interfaces.
 The class is an implementation of the asynchio [DatagramProtocol](https://docs.python.org/3/library/asyncio-protocol.html#datagram-protocols) run by using [loop.create_datagram_endpoint()](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.create_datagram_endpoint).

-When a UDP message is received from another SnowSignal node the payload is used via scapy to construct a UDP broadcast packet.
-In practice this is done using a whole scapy Packet sent as bytes, which is then altered to use the Ethernet source MAC address of the interface that will be used to send it.
+When a UDP message is received from another SnowSignal its payload is turned into a UDP broadcast packet.
+We change only the Ethernet source MAC address of packet, setting it to that of the interface that will be used to send it.
 This means that it can be filtered out by the `udp_relay_transmit` and we do not create packet storms.

 ### Mesh Network
 The SnowSignal mesh network may be manually specified.